All posts by Katie Webb

 Jaroslav Rössler

 Jaroslav Rössler is a photographer who works with paper to create interesting formal elements in his work.
-His work includes alot of tone which I tried to experiment with in my own paper images by photographing my paper on a white and black background.
+This is achieved by the folding and cutting of paper to create shapes.
+His work includes a lot of tone which I tried to build in my own paper images by photographing my designs on white and black backgrounds.
 I also created the visual noise seen in Rössler’s photos by turning up my cameras ISO when shooting my photographs.
 This helped to create grain and texture within my pictures.
-I believe the photos taken on the black background were more effective due to the better creation of space within the photos.
-This also may have been helped by a more harsh and artificial light as opposed to the natural light I used in the shoot.
+I believe that my photos taken on the black background were more effective due to the stronger creation of space within the photos.
+The negative space may have also been enhanced by a more harsh and artificial light as opposed to the natural light I used in my shoot.

 My paper experiments